 "That was the best and worst day of my life!
 Stan, if it hadn’t been for you moving those logs and brush out of our way, we would have had to take a much longer path to get back."

 "Thanks, but I really have to thank you, Rocky.
 You took the motto "Be Prepared" to heart – and you were PRE-pared…matches, Boy Scout knife, and compass.
 I’ll never forget…when I dropped you compass over the cliff – you were still able to find our way back."

 "Science, my good man…science!"

-"Then, just when we thought we had a chance to get back first, we saw that kid from another unit on the side of the road.
-He broke his leg and his unit just left him there!
+"Then, just when we thought we had a chance to get back first, we saw that kid from another unit who got separated from his group on the side of the road.
+He twisted his ankle and he couldn't walk on his own!

 "That last night around the campfire the Scout Master brought in a huge board with all the ways the scouts could have made points and the unit names were across the top.
 As he announced the points earned, he put them under the unit’s name."

 "Just as we thought, Camp Joliet got a jillion points for field day.
 But, ole Stan here, got a ba-billion points for splitting that log.
 The Scout Master said that no one had ever in the history of the camp – ever split that log with one swing.
 We scored big time on that one."

 "Yea, but we took a beating on canoeing, swimming, archery…oh, the list goes on… "And the winner of The Father Marquette award is Camp Joliet!"
 "Oh yay."